bahrus/be-switched/README.md

 Here the search is done within the nearest itemscope, and if no itemscope is found, within the root node.

-Again, if that proves inadequate, use the ^ character to indicate the closest peer/parent to search within.
+Again, if that proves inadequate, use the ^{} pattern to indicate the closest peer/parent to search within.

-### By Hierarchical itemscope
+### By Hierarchical itemscope [TODO: check if this is still the best way]

 ```html
 <table>